davidgiga1993/mixing-station-docs/docs/faq.md

 ## Is there a pdf version of this manual?
-No, this manual contains videos/animations demonstrating certain app features, and therefore it's not really possible to provide a pdf for it.
+No, however you can open the [print version](../print_page/) of this page and save it as pdf in your browser.

 ## I can't find the GEQ!
 If you're using an XAir mixer make sure to change the EQ type to `GEQ`, see screenshot.